 1. Learn about GenAI and its capabilities firsthand

 The best way to understand GenAI’s capabilities and limits is to try it out yourself.
 Experiment with some of the major AI tools that generate text and images.
-Compare the text results to the Washington University versions of ChatGPT Beta and Microsoft Copilot.
+Consider starting with the Washington University versions of ChatGPT and Microsoft Copilot which are both HIPAA and FERPA compliant, and then consider reviewing a more comprehensive list of tools.
 Learn the basics of effective prompt writing to really understand what GenAI can do.
-See how GenAI responds to your course assignments.
-And check back occasionally as AI capabilities and the AI landscape are changing quickly.
+Check out the AI Prompt Cookbook to see how GenAI can enhance all aspects of course design, from brainstorming course ideas and development of learning objectives to active learning strategies and course evaluation mechanisms.

 2. Reflect on the role of GenAI in your courses and discipline